 - 69% of Club seniors from low-income families are likely to enroll in college

 These programs make it possible for youth to develop personal fitness, make positive use of leisure time, learn skills for stress management, appreciate the environment, improve social skills, develop and engage in positive behaviors that nurture their own well-being, and set personal goals and live successfully as self-sufficient adults.

-- 58% more likely to abstain from sexual behavior by age 15
+- 88% are more likely to abstain from marijuana

 Good Character & Citizenship